Francisco Valdivieso y Prada: Early life and career

 He was appointed Minister of Government and Foreign Affairs of Peru, a position he held from July 22, 1822 to July 17, 1823.
-On July 25, 1822, he ordered the expulsion of Minister Bernardo Monteagudo after complaints of his rule in Lima.
+On July 25, 1822, he ordered the expulsion of Minister Bernardo de Monteagudo after complaints of his rule in Lima.
 He temporarily served as Minister of Finance, from September 21, 1822 to April 2, 1823.

-After the deposition of President José de la Riva Agüero, he was authorized by the Constituent Congress to exercise the Executive Power temporarily in places unaffected by the war, while Venezuelan General Antonio José de Sucre, lieutenant of Bolivar, exercised military power.
+After the deposition of President José de la Riva Agüero, he was authorized by the Constituent Congress to exercise the Executive Power temporarily in places unaffected by the war, while Venezuelan General Antonio José de Sucre, lieutenant of Simón Bolívar, exercised military power.
 This provisional mandate lasted from June 23 until July 17, 1823, when José Bernardo de Tagle assumed the presidency.

 After the Peruvian victory in Junín and Ayacucho, Valdivieso was appointed a member of the Supreme Court of Justice whose presidency he came to exercise in 1825.
 He also integrated a commission to which the drafting of Civil Code and Penal Code projects was entrusted.
 He was awarded the civic medal with the bust of Bolívar on October 10, 1825.
 On April 11, 1826, he contributed to the approval of the death sentences handed down against Juan de Berindoaga and Pablo Terón for the alleged crime of treason after secretly negotiating with the royalists during the war against Spain.

 In 1827 he was elected deputy for Lima and joined the General Constituent Congress, whose presidency he held from August 4 to October 4, 1827, replacing Francisco Xavier de Luna Pizarro.

 He died in Lima on June 9, 1828.